mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

              <em>Predicting interactions between people. [https://www.analyticsvidhya.com/blog/].</em>
         </p>

-   * **Other Tasks.** Here we consider two more tasks in RL and recommendation systems.
+   * **Other Tasks.** Here we consider three more tasks in RL, recommendation systems, and stock price prediction.

      1. **The Cart-Pole problem using Reinforcement Learning.** The Cart-Pole problem is an inverted pendulum problem where a rod/stick is balanced upright on a cart.
 The goal is to learn an agent/learner to keep the stick from falling over by moving the cart right or left.
 At each timestep, if the agent can hold the stick upright, it receives a positive reward (e.g., +1); otherwise, it receives a negative reward (e.g., -1).
 Using RL, The objective is to maximize the total reward by preventing the stick from falling over.